larry-xu/larry-xu.github.io/_posts/2017-10-10-pursuing-undergraduate-research.md

 ---
 layout: post
-title:  "Pursuing undergraduate++ research"
+title:  "Pursuing (under)graduate research"
-date:   2017-10-09
+date:   2017-10-10
 permalink: /blog/pursuing-undergraduate-research/
 excerpt_separator: <!--more-->
 ---

 This past May I completed my final year at UC Berkeley after graduating with a B.S./M.S. in Computer Science, thus marking the end of my 2.5 year career as an academic student researcher.
-Encouraged by my research advisors, I’d like to share my own personal experiences, and hopefully inspire others to consider research or learn a little more about what makes research at Berkeley great!<!--more--> Concretely, this post summarizes how and why I got started doing research as an undergraduate, gives a detailed account of my experiences and learnings, tries to provide advice to those interested in pursuing a similar path, and includes additional insights about graduate school.
+Encouraged by my research advisors, I’d like to share my own personal experiences, and hopefully inspire others to consider research or learn a little more about what makes research at Berkeley great!<!--more--> This post summarizes how and why I got started doing research as an undergraduate, gives a detailed account of my experiences and learnings, tries to provide advice to those interested in pursuing a similar path, and includes additional remarks regarding graduate school.

 _Disclaimer: I try to illustrate what computer science research at Berkeley is like based on my own experiences and observations.
-Each student’s experience is unique; however, I do try to be as general as possible when giving advice and note special circumstances wherever they may be._
+Each student’s experience is unique; however, I try to be as general as possible when giving advice and note special circumstances wherever they may be._

 ### Motivations